Lawyers

 He also advises energy companies regarding their contractual portfolio and on how to manage potential liability and mitigate litigation risk through dispute-minded contract drafting and corporate structure optimization.
 He advises governments and State entities on the restructuring of their respective energy sectors.

-The latest editon of Chambers Global notes that Mohamed “holds a strong reputation for his impressive handling of complex international arbitrations,” “has an excellent track record” and “handles a multitude of commercial and investment treaty cases in the energy and mining sectors.”
-Clients interviewed by the publication describe him as “one of the best lawyers globally in oil and gas dispute resolution,” highlighting that “he is extremely smart, sophisticated and commercial,” “is brilliantly skillful at what he does,” and that he “is always keen to help, is always reachable and has good insights into commercial matters from a legal perspective.”
+The latest edition of Chambers Global notes that Mohamed “holds a strong reputation for his impressive handling of complex international arbitrations,” “has an excellent track record” and “handles a multitude of commercial and investment treaty cases in the energy and mining sectors.”
+Clients interviewed by the publication describe him as “one of the best lawyers globally in oil and gas dispute resolution,” highlighting that “he is extremely smart, sophisticated and commercial,” “is brilliantly skilful at what he does,” and that he “is always keen to help, is always reachable and has good insights into commercial matters from a legal perspective.”
 Clients in previous editions of Chambers and other directories have commented that he “does amazing work,” that they were “really impressed by him,” and described him as “one of the greatest arbitration minds of his generation,” and “a calm, composed and efficient practitioner who has the ability to turn prima facie losing points into winning arguments.”
 They have also praised him for being “persuasive and very smart,” “an excellent negotiator” who “thinks outside the box,” “a brilliant lawyer,” with “a pragmatic approach, perfectly balancing legal and commercial considerations,” and “an outstanding strategist, with excellent analytical skills and a unique ability to come up with innovative solutions to solve difficult problems.”
 Mohamed was featured in the 2023 edition of Global Arbitration Review’s “45 Under 45”, a list, compiled once every decade, of the 45 most prominent arbitration practitioners worldwide under the age of 45.